ctn008/RF_SurveyTool/RfDataStorage.md

 So it is still practical to store seperate sample per file.
 - Best filesize for compression?
 Check on zlib documentaion: in practice, typically the size of the sliding window can be from several KB to MB, such as 4 KB, 32 KB, 1 MB, or 4 MB.
 So if the sample filesize is 150000 samples, then sliding windows 4kb may be practical?
 Let try to evaluate actual performance with difference window size.
+***results***: it turns out that the data can be compressed to reduce only about 20% size.
+So it may not be worth to perform such process.

+So how much diskspce is required, let 's say we have 2 rtrlsdr in paralell?
+5Mb per second per rtlsdr ==> 2 rtlsdr = 10Mbytes.
+60 * 60 = 36,000 Mbytes per hour, or 36GB
+Therefore, it would require 512GB harddisk at least.
 - How to attach metadata to datastream?